 Thus, we defer this analysis to future publications and note that here, we only present the characteristics of detected single pulses.\\

 The width distribution of the single pulses, shown in \Cref{fig:widths}, was found by applying a maximum likelihood fit to each pulse with a single component gaussian.
 Then we found the full width half maxima using $\text{FWHM}=2.355\sigma$.
-In this analysis, we do not correct for complex structure (i.e. like those found for PSR J1105+02, PSR J1130+09, PSR J1541+47, PSR J2008+3758, PSR J2221+81, PSR J2355+1523).
+In this analysis, we do not correct for complex structure (i.e. like those found for PSR J1105+02, PSR J1130+0921, PSR J1541+4703, PSR J2008+3758, PSR J2221+81, PSR J2355+1523) however, we have removed all the complex pulses from the histograms.
 This causes pulses to appear wider as the single gaussian will try to envelop multiple peaks.
 Furthermore, the widths of pulses are not consistent across the whole 400 MHz band; here we only provide the widths of the band-averaged profiles.
 Lastly, the width analysis suffers from similar shortcomings as the peak flux distributions in that we have not corrected for the selection effects of CHIPSPIPE.
 Nevertheless, we present the pulse-width distributions of all detected pulses and note that comparisons are still useful with this sample, as similar selection biases affect all 14 RRATs.
-We find that there exists large scatter in the detected pulse widths ranging from $<$0.025$\%$ (PSR J1541+47, PSR J2008+3758, PSR J2221+81, PSR J2237+2828, PSR J2355+1523) to 13.7$\%$ (PSR J2355+1523) of the pulse period.\\
+We find that there exists large scatter in the detected pulse widths ranging from $<$0.025$\%$ (PSR J1541+4703, PSR J2008+3758, PSR J2221+81, PSR J2237+2828, PSR J2355+1523) to 13.7$\%$ (PSR J2355+1523) of the pulse period.\\